Kocourkov: Sample stories

-A dweller of Kocourkov, Oblízal sowed three bags of salt in the freshly plowed black soil behind the walls at the turn of April and May.
+Oblízal, a dweller of Kocourkov, sowed three bags of salt in the freshly plowed black soil behind the walls at the turn of April and May.
 Nettles did grow instead of salt, but Kocourkovites considered them to be unripe salt, and many of them had health problems when trying to taste it.
 The Kocourkov women then fed the "unripe salt" to their geese.

 On an occasion of the opening of a new town hall, the musicians were ordered to play all over the city, but they had different repertoire, and produced what is now known as "Kocourkov music".
 (Note: "Cats's music" or "cat's concerto" is a common idiom for cacophony.)

 In modern culture

 In 1934 a full-length comedy film U nás v Kocourkově was released in Czechoslovakia.
 An escaped convict gets off a train in Kocourkov, where he is mistaken for the son of a famous poacher Jalovec, and "Jalovec, Junior" is elected city mayor.....

 Ondřej Sekora's 1947 children's book Chronicles of the Town of Kocourkov was republished several times.

 In 1988 a radio show Kocourkov was recorded by Jana Dvořáková.

 In 1959 Josef Hiršal and Jiří Kolář wrote a children's book Kocourkov, whose humorous stories were adapted from old German texts.
-In a 1992 TV comedy Kocourkov was released based on the book.
+In 1992 a TV comedy Kocourkov was released based on the book.

 The alleged absurdities in politics of Czech Republics made various people to compare the country with Kocourkov.